digisowmay/bbmemory/users/561636d0-b6ff-40b9-a4db-46a29062b569/memory.md

 ### Durable (regular platform activities)

 ### Emerging (new query patterns)
-- exploring background task automation for content generation and client follow-ups; 1× (since 2025-09-01) [ref: request for instructions to use background tasks]
+- exploring background task automation for content generation and client follow-ups; 2× (since 2025-09-01) [refs: request for instructions to use background tasks; request for prompt to create LinkedIn details chatId:`7c0195bf3b8449`]